-The Company and its Domestic Operating Subsidiaries will continue their efforts in improving occupational health and safety measures, always aiming to prevent and keep any form of incidents and injuries to zero.
+The Company and its Domestic Operating Subsidiaries will continue their efforts to improve occupational health and safety measures, always aiming to prevent any form of incidents and keep injuries to zero.
+They will also abide by and strictly enforce all health protocols to prevent the spread of the COVID-19 virus and ensure that employees and workplaces are safe.